Favourited 1026 times

 EDUCATIONAL MISSION: Assistance in providing school supplies, backpacks, shoes/slippers to the students, cleaning up the surroundings, setting up of libraries, teaching to the students in a wide array of fields and providing training sessions to teachers and adults.

-VOLUNTEER WORK: Volunteers may also help in farming, construction/renovation, painting of murals, and caring for the elderly and people with disabilities.
+LABOR MISSION: Volunteers may also help in farming/gardening, construction/renovation, livelihood programs, eco-projects, painting of murals, and caring for the elderly and people with disabilities.

 Local families serve as hosts with humble homes but filled with love.
-There is electricity and water, but there is no Internet due to poor infrastructure or lack there of.
+There is electricity and water, but there is limited to no Internet due to its remote location, underdevelopment, poor infrastructure or lack there of.
 Food is prepared by the hosts, the community is basically agricultural so there's enough crops, vegetables, rice and fruits.

 Being with full-blooded Cordillerans allowed me to immerse to the culture completely and reckoned with their beliefs and traditions.
 These people have a lot of great things and sceneries to offer, like their fantastic brewed coffee, haven of organic produce, the Sleeping Beauty mountain, the Chico river, Paradise Falls, Kabayan mummies, Sumaging caves, Batad, Maligcong and Sagada rice terraces and most significantly, their genuine hospitality.